 - · Satisfactorily complete a minimum of 36 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B- in all core courses.
-If a grade of a C+ or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - · Complete all guided retreats or advances. - · Complete any additional MDiv equivalency courses, as may be required. - · Successfully defend the dissertation. - · Be admitted to candidacy for the degree. - Be recommended by the seminary faculty for graduation from George Fox University.
+If a grade of a C+ or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete all guided retreats or advances. - · Complete any additional MDiv equivalency courses, as may be required. - · Successfully defend the dissertation. - Be admitted to candidacy for the degree. - Be recommended by the seminary faculty for graduation from George Fox University.

-Leadership and Spiritual Formation Core (28 hours) DMIN 511 Spirituality and the Personality 3 DMIN 512 Spiritual Formation in the Minister 2 DMIN 514 History and Theology of Christian Spirituality 2 DMIN 521 Leadership in Biblical and Theological Perspective 3 DMIN 522 The Person and Work of the Leader 2 DMIN 524 Dynamics of Leadership and Congregations 2 DMIN 531 Leading the Church in a Postmodern World 3 DMIN 532 Developing a Healthy Church 2 DMIN 534 Strategic Visioning in the Church 2 DMIN 541 Historical Models for Spiritual Formation in the Church 2 DMIN 542 Spiritual Formation and Discipleship in the Church 3 DMIN 544 The Practice of Spiritual Leadership 2 Research Courses (4 hours) DMIN 513 Introduction to Research and Resources 1 DMIN 523 Research Topic/Literature Review 1 DMIN 533 Designing a Research Model 1 DMIN 543 Writing the Dissertation 1 8 Dissertation (4 hours) DMIN 550 Dissertation 4 DMIN 555 Dissertation Continuation (continuation as needed‡) 1
+Leadership and Spiritual Formation Core (28 hours) DMIN 511 Spirituality and the Personality 3 DMIN 512 Spiritual Formation in the Leader 2 DMIN 514 History and Theology of Christian Spirituality 2 DMIN 521 Leadership in Biblical and Theological Perspective 3

+DMIN 522 The Person and Work of the Leader 2 DMIN 524 Dynamics of Leadership and Ministry Organizations 2 DMIN 531 Leadership and Contemporary Culture 3 DMIN 532 Developing a Thriving Community 2 DMIN 534 Semiotic Leadership in Ministry Organizations 2 DMIN 541 Historical Models for Spiritual Formation 2 DMIN 542 Spiritual Formation and Discipleship 3 DMIN 544 The Practice of Spiritual Leadership 2 Research Courses (4 hours) DMIN 513 Introduction to Research and Resources 1 DMIN 523 Research Topic/Literature Review 1 DMIN 533 Designing a Research Model 1 DMIN 543 Writing the Dissertation 1 Dissertation (4 hours) DMIN 550 Dissertation 4 DMIN 555 Dissertation Continuation (continuation as needed±) 1